hansgoed/verkeersinformatie-api/readme.md

 The API has the following features:
 * Information about traffic jams
 * Information about roadworks
-* Information about speed cameras.
+* Information about speed cameras
+* Historical data

 ## API documentation
 The documentation is in OpenAPI format.
 Copy the contents of [openapi.json]() in the root of the project to an editor e.g.